VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 2. The **RegistrationProcessManager** handles an event successfully, marks it as complete, but then fails to send out the commands.

-### Making the System Resilient Whan an Event is Reprocessed
+### Making the system resilient whan an event is reprocessed

 If the behavior of the process manager itself is idempotent, then if it receives and processes an event a second time then this does not result